-If you have a mixer or other social event at the start of a conference, provide colored pens and challenge poster presenters to sketch their research (or organism) onto sticker labels, which they can then affix to their shirts.
-Then attendees can point to their mini-posters and explain their research.
-I’ve done poster-design workshops involving these sketches for over a decade (at Swarthmore College, Sigma Xi meetings, NYAS, EPA, DOE, etc.), and they are effective and fun.
+If you have a mixer or other social event at the start of a conference, provide colored pens and challenge poster presenters to sketch their research (or organism) onto sticker labels that they can then affix to their shirts.
+Attendees can then point to their mini-posters whenever they please (e.g., for elevator pitch).
+I’ve done poster-design workshops involving these sketches for 15 years (at Swarthmore College, Sigma Xi meetings, NYAS, EPA, DOE, etc.), and they are effective and fun.
 This article gives details.
-Note that if presenters have uploaded images in advance of the meeting, you can print them out onto card stock sized to match the meeting IDs … then just task attendees with attaching those cards with tape.
+Note that if presenters have uploaded images in advance of the meeting, you (the person in charge) can print them out onto card stock sized to match the meeting IDs … then just task attendees with attaching those cards with tape.
 Then people can refer to their poster throughout the meeting.

 Sometimes posters show research in progress, and many people would prefer that their unpublished results aren’t broadcast to the world on Twitter.
 Certainly, if the poster author is present and grants permission for a photograph to be taken, that’s all great.
 But session organizers should provide a system of stickers so that presenters can mark their posters in some identifiable way.

 Tubes underneath all the posters look messy, plus are tripping hazards for people who might be coming from wine/beer mixer.
-Here’s an example of the bin and the signage that gets people to use it.
+Here’s an example I found on Twitter..
 It’s like the bins for umbrellas at restaurants and libraries.